 The actual support page is actually located at support.8×8.com.
-When you first navigate to the domain, it will let you choose between three locations: USA, UK, and France.
+When you first navigate to the domain looking for 8×8 service and support, it will let you choose between three locations: United States, UK, and France.
 Both the USA and UK pages have a red button at the bottom that lets you connect to an agent.

 The French support page doesn’t however, and instead provides an option to send your question to an expert.
 The page states that most questions are answered within five minutes, though it’s worth noting that you’ll have to log into your account if you want to use this feature.

 In addition to the three nations, there’s also a fourth option listed as Express.
 This page contains a 10-minute instructional video along with resources that aren’t listed on the homepage of the USA, UK, and French support pages.
 These videos are meant to cover most of the issues you encounter with communications solutions, mobile apps, and unified communications systems offered by 8×8, inc.